bearandhammer/knowledge-vault/obsidian-vault/🧪 Scratch/Blog Staging.md

 Some of the key (and interesting ones to note) are as follows.

-File Explorer

-Obsidian comes with a stock File Explorer and Search capabilities (the standard search seems )
+Obsidian comes with a stock File Explorer and Search capabilities (the standard search seems fairly powerful, below you can see a search by tag).

+The Graph view really starts to expose the power of Obsidian showing a node-based diagram of the relationships between your notes.

+One particular core plugin that caught my eye was the Audio recorder, allowing audio snapshots to be captured and injected directly into notes.

 Audio Recording in a Note